Egypt·24 October - 3 November 2025

 Cairo

 This morning, we'll check out and fly back to Cairo.
-We'll tour Christian Coptic Cairo, dating back to the 4th century AD, and visit the hanging church built over the ruins of a Roman fortress.
-We'll also see the crypt where baby Jesus and the Virgin Mary stayed after they escaped the Romans.
+Upon arrival, we'll explore the area of Christian Coptic Cairo, established in the 4th century AD, and visit the Hanging Church, which is constructed over the remains of a Roman fortress.
+Additionally, we'll view the crypt where baby Jesus and the Virgin Mary took refuge after fleeing from the Romans.

-Next, we’ll head to Islamic Cairo to visit the oldest mosque in Egypt, the mosque of Ibn Tulun, which dates back to the 9th century.
-It is also the largest mosque in Cairo.
-Climb its minaret to enjoy a spectacular view of the city.
+Next, we’ll head to Islamic Cairo to visit the oldest mosque in Egypt and the largest in Cairo, the mosque of Ibn Tulun, which dates back to the 9th century.
+We'll climb its minaret to enjoy a spectacular view of the city.

 Lunch today is at Abu Tarek.
-Try Koshary, the classic Egyptian dish that everyone adores.
+Try Koshary, the classic Egyptian dish that everyone adores, made up of pasta, lentils, chickpeas, and a tomato-y garlic sauce.

 Finally, we'll visit the Great Egyptian Museum, housing King Tut's golden mask, coffin, and hundreds of other ancient treasures.
 After a final run through the gift shop, we'll check into the Belle Époque Hotel in the upscale Maadi neighborhood.

-Our last meal is at the hotel tonight.
-The pool setting is delightful.
+Our last meal is poolside at the hotel tonight.
 Let's toast to ten days of discovery and lasting friendships made.

 Included